VACCINATIONS

 MORE DETAILS:

 Diphtheria is a serious and potentially life-threatening bacterial infection that can affect the throat and skin.
-It is spread through droplets in the air and can cause serious complications like difficulty breathing, heart rhythm problems, and even organ damage.
-The symptoms of diphtheria can include a sweet smell, swelling in the throat that blocks the airway, and greasy skin and wounds if the infection affects the skin.
-Antiserum and antibiotics are needed to treat the infection and prevent further complications.
-Unfortunately, despite intensive medical treatment, around 5-10% of those infected with diphtheria still die.
+It spreads through airborne droplets and can lead to serious complications like difficulty breathing, heart rhythm issues, and even organ damage.
+Symptoms may include a sweet smell, swelling in the throat that blocks the airway, and greasy skin and wounds if the infection affects the skin.
+Treatment involves antiserum and antibiotics to prevent further complications.
+Unfortunately, despite intensive medical care, about 5-10% of those infected with diphtheria still die.

 ___________________________________________________________________________________

-Tetanus, also known as lockjaw, is a serious and potentially life-threatening bacterial infection that can cause painful muscle contractions and difficulty opening the mouth or swallowing.
-The tetanus bacteria can be found in soil and can enter the body through even small wounds.
-Symptoms of tetanus may include spasms of the facial muscles, difficulty opening the mouth, and spasms of the larynx and chest muscles that can lead to death by asphyxiation.
-Despite modern intensive care treatment, 10-20% of patients with tetanus still die, often due to difficulty breathing or heart failure.
-Tetanus is a global health concern and vaccination is the best way to protect yourself and your loved ones from this serious infection.
-Even with early treatment, tetanus can be fatal.
+Tetanus, also called lockjaw, is a serious and potentially deadly bacterial infection that causes painful muscle contractions and makes it hard to open the mouth or swallow.
+The bacteria that cause tetanus are found in soil and can enter the body through small cuts or wounds.
+Symptoms include facial muscle spasms, trouble opening the mouth, and spasms of the larynx and chest muscles, which can lead to death by asphyxiation.
+Even with advanced medical care, 10-20% of people with tetanus still die, often because they have trouble breathing or their heart fails.
+Tetanus is a global health issue, and getting vaccinated is the best way to protect yourself and your loved ones from this serious disease.
+Even if treated early, tetanus can still be fatal.

 ___________________________________________________________________________________

-You have the option to receive the Polio Shot as a standalone vaccine, not as part of a combination.
-Depending on the manufacturer, this vaccine can be given as early as the 2nd or 3rd month of life.
+You have the option to receive the Polio Shot as a standalone vaccine rather than as part of a combination.
+Depending on the manufacturer, this vaccine can be administered as early as the 2nd or 3rd month of life.

 ___________________________________________________________________________________